Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

-as introduced in subsection \ref{subsec:hCS}, although for alternative choices of measure
+as introduced in subsection \ref{subsec:HCS}, although for alternative choices of measure

-Here $\Phi$ is the 4d analogue of the twist function in 2d integrable field theory~\cite{vicedo2019holomorphic} and generalizes Costello's choice $\Phi = (\la\pi\alpha\ra\la\pi\beta\ra)^{-2}$ used in section~\ref{subsec:hCS}.
-In general we should take $\Phi$ to be a meromorphic section of $\cO(-4)\to\PT$, but in this paper we will further assume that it factors through $\PT\to\CP^1$.
-This is the condition that $\Phi$ should only depend on the $\pi^{A'}$ coordinates on $\PT$.
+Here $\Phi$ is a meromorphic section of $\cO(-4)$, and is the 4d analogue of the twist function in 2d integrable field theory~\cite{vicedo2019holomorphic}.
+It generalizes Costello's choice $\Phi = (Z\cdot A)^{-2}(Z\cdot B)^{-2}$ used in subsection~\ref{subsec:HCS}.
+In this paper we will assume that it factors through $\PT\to\CP^1$, \textit{i.e.}, that $\Phi$ depends only on the $\pi_{A'}$ coordinates on $\PT$.
 This restriction is motivated by the observation that it will lead to effective space-time actions which do not depend explicitly on the spatial coordinates.\footnote{A better justification for this restriction is that it ensures invariance under the lifts to $\PT$ of translations and right-handed rotations on $\E^4$.
-In fact there exist choices of $\Phi$ which depend non-trivially on the $\omega^A$ which are of considerable interest -- those which preserve different subgroups of conformal symmetries.
+In fact there exist choices of $\Phi$ which depend non-trivially on the $\omega^A$ which are of considerable interest - those which preserve different subgroups of conformal symmetries.
 We leave investigations of this possibility for future work.} Varying the action on the support of the classical equations of motion will generate `boundary terms' at the locations of the poles in $\Omega$.
 These must be eliminated by imposing appropriate boundary conditions.
 Similarly, at zeros of $\Omega$ we can tolerate poles in ${\bar\cA}$ without introducing boundary terms.\\

-To obtain the effective space-time description of holomorphic Chern-Simons theory we will always adopt the same basic approach used by Costello in \cite{costello2020topological} and outlined in section \ref{subsec:hCSto4dWZW}.
-The first step is to fix the gauge on the fibres of $\PT\xrightarrow{\pi}\E^4$ by writing
+To obtain the effective space-time description of HCS we will always adopt the same basic approach used by Costello in \cite{costello2020topological} and outlined in section \ref{subsec:HCStoWZW4}.
+The first step is to fix the gauge on the fibres of $\PT\xrightarrow{\Pi}\E^4$ by writing